WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 `INFO       Global.StartTorProcessManagerAsync (284)        RPC server listening on http://rrdayxv2pngzl3jyal5dfjvl6s4bt4frvo5jj2rgnajz5gyevrm4fvyd.onion/`

 The onion service cannot be started in case the _jsonrpcuser_ and/or _jsonrpcpassword_ are not specified and it will log `Anonymous access RPC server cannot be exposed as onion service.`
-You then need to specify them in the config file or add them as command line switches.
+You need to specify them in the config file, or add them as command line switches or environment variables.

 In the RPC calls, the localhost, jsonrpcuser and jsonrpcpassword need to be specified.